 Investment income earned on CESG and CLB can be used by any of the beneficiaries.

-What is the Maximum RESP Withdrawal Amount?
+This is the Maximum RESP Withdrawal Amount

 The maximum Educational Assistance Payment (EAP) is $5,000 per beneficiary during the first 13 weeks of enrollment at a qualifying educational program (or $2,500 for part-time studies).